 Other records shall be retained as specified in this schedule with the exception of transitory records.
-Transitory records created or received as part of the monitoring process may be weeded as appropriate in accordance with GRS-1000.1000 (Transitory Records).
+Transitory records created or received during day-to-day operations may be weeded as appropriate in accordance with GRS-1000.1000 (Transitory Records).

 Public Access: Review